michael-hoang142/99tech/README.md

 ## About the Project

-This repository demonstrates basic Playwright techniques using [demoqa.com](https://demoqa.com/).
+This repository demonstrates basic Playwright techniques using [demoqa.com](https://demoqa.com/) for API testing & https://opensource-demo.orangehrmlive.com/ for UI.

 **Key Features:**
 - Page Object Model (POM)